 I had the chance and the opportunity to visit the archaeological site of Knossos last summer and I was sincerely impressed.
 The truth is that because I went with my family, I didn’t have much time.
 My dad, grumpy and eager, wanted to leave early.
 My mom was enchanted by the space and her thoughts.
 My brother was in a rush to go swimming.
 And I, being like my mom, a friend and a lover of culture, needed much more time to savor the Minoan civilization.

-The first excavations in Knossos took place in 1878 by Minos Kalokairinos, but excavations were later carried out by the Englishman Arthur Evans, that revealed the entire palace in 1931.
+The first excavations in Knossos took place in 1878 by Minos Kalokairinos, but excavations were later carried out by the Englishman Arthur Evans, which revealed the entire palace in 1931.

 The residence of King Minos and the capital of his state.
 The peak of the city dates back to the Minoan period (2000 – 1350 BC), where it was the most basic and most populous center of Crete.